Two years ago this month, the Supreme Court of the United States overturned the Professional and Amateur Sports Protection Act, known as PASPA.

 Washington passed its sportsbook legislation in March of 2020, allowing for retail sports betting.
 Online wagering will only be allowed on-property at a retail sports betting site.
 Washington will also allow esports betting, though it joins many of its counterparts in barring wagers on in-state college matches.

-D.C. was set to launch its lottery-run sports betting app in partnership with Intralot in March of 2020.
+Washington D.C. was set to launch its lottery-run sports betting app in partnership with Intralot in March of 2020.
 However, due to the Covid-19 pandemic, the jurisdiction opted to delay the launch until sports make their return.

-West Virginia launched sports betting in 2018.
+West Virginia sports betting launched in 2018.
 The early-adopter state allows both retail and online betting.

 Online Heavy Hitters